tqxli/semi_supervised_active_learning/README.md

 }
 ```

-Add addional configurations if you need.
+Add additional configurations if you need.

 ### Using config files
 Modify the configurations in `.json` config files, then run: